wonghongkeat/TGC-frontEnd-assignment1/README.md

 # Surface (Design Interface)

 ## Color
-After doing research and visiting severals similiar websites.
+After doing research and visiting several similiar websites.
 The theme for the site has been decided:
 * Red
 * Black
 * white